jdoleary/Spellmasons/TasksCurrent.md

 # Todo
 ## 2021.3.16
 - restore subsprites after load
-- Fix restore card elements after disconnect
-  - player's hand prop should be fine, you just have to reconcile the elements
 ---
 - Event.ts file where you can add content based on events that happened
 - Show health when damaged or on hover